Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study with HARPS Radial Velocities: Summary and Outlook

+The above results with all 32 wide binaries from the \cite{Saglia:2025} sample are consistent with the results from various recent statistical analyses (mostly based on the sky-projected velocities) by two groups (e.g., \citealt{Chae:2023,Chae:2024a,Chae:2024b,Hernandez:2023,Hernandez:2024a,Hernandez:2024review,HernandezKroupa:2025,Chae:2025,Yoon:2025}).
+However, if Binary {\#}24 is excluded (e.g., assuming that it will turn out to be kinematically contaminated from future observations), the distinction between Newton and MOND is largely removed because of the small sample size.
+Considering the importance of this system and the recent wide binary results in the literature supporting Newton (e.g., \citealt{Pittordis:2023,Banik:2024,Pittordis:2025,Makarov:2026}),\footnote{Since this work is mainly intended to be a presentation of the 3D methodology, a review of recent works is not considered here.} it will be interesting to see whether the system happens to be a rare exception/fluke or more such systems are discovered from larger samples of similar data qualities in the future.

-The pilot study of this work based only on 32 binaries with precise RVs demonstrates the power of the general Bayesian algorithm to measure gravity at low acceleration.
-It is expected that $\Gamma$ will be measured with greater and greater precision in the low-acceleration regime based on larger and larger numbers of wide binaries with precise RVs.
-Thus, Newton and MOND may be decisively distinguished in the near future, even only with wide binaries that are gravitationally bound by the Newtonian criterion.\footnote{If the radial separation between the pair is also precisely measured for those wide binaries with precise RVs, the Bayesian 3D methodology will return even more stronger results.} However, considering the abundant and consistent results favoring MOND from various statistical analyses based on Gaia DR3 in recent years (e.g., \citealt{Chae:2023,Chae:2024a,Chae:2024b,Hernandez:2023,Hernandez:2024a,HernandezKroupa:2025,Yoon:2025}; see also \cite{Hernandez:2024review} for a discussion of divergent results), the more interesting focus of the Bayesian 3D methodology is likely to be ever more precise characterization of gravity as a function of acceleration to precisely constrain gravity theory beyond standard gravity.
+The pilot study of this work based on the 32 binaries with precise RVs demonstrates the power of the general Bayesian 3D modeling algorithm to measure gravity at low acceleration.
+While this work was limited by the small sample size, it is expected that $\Gamma$ will be measured with greater and greater precision in the low-acceleration regime based on larger and larger samples of wide binaries with precise RVs.
+Also, distributions of the inferred orbit parameters (in particular, the phase true anomaly parameter $\Delta\phi$) in a fixed gravity model may provide a decisive test of the assumed gravity with much larger samples of wide binaries in the future.
+Thus, standard and nonstandard gravities may be decisively distinguished through 3D velocity data in the future.
+Larger samples of 3D velocity data than the \cite{Saglia:2025} sample are currently being gathered by multiple groups around the world (see, e.g., \citealt{Saad:2025,Chae:2026}).
+The methodology presented here may provide a useful avenue in interpreting future data for experimental studies of low-acceleration gravity.